modir/laminas-book/docs/filters.md

       And, the @`Decompress` filter inherits from the @`Compress` filter, because these filters are in fact very similar.
       By analogy, the @`Decrypt`[Laminas\Filter\Decrypt] filter inherits from the @`Encrypt`[Laminas\Filter\Encrypt] filter, because they are the "mirror reflection" of each other as well.

+!!! note
-> You may notice that there is a strange filter called @`StaticFilter` which does not inherit from @`AbstractFilter`
-> base class.
-This is because the @`StaticFilter` class is actually a "wrapper" (it is designed to be a proxy
-> to another filter without explicit instantiation of that filter).
+    You may notice that there is a strange filter called @`StaticFilter` which does not inherit from @`AbstractFilter` base class.
+This is because the @`StaticFilter` class is actually a "wrapper" (it is designed to be a proxy to another filter without explicit instantiation of that filter).

 Standard filters provided by the @`Laminas\Filter` component, along with a brief description of each, are listed in table 8.1.